iobroker-community-adapters/ioBroker.radar2/README.md

 * You may use now hcitool as only BT scanner instead of noble on linux (standatd)
 * _LastHere will not be change on restart
 * Standard scan cycle set to 20 seconds
+* Removed the 'remove-end' field and replaced it with a debug flag

 ### 1.0.7